LaxarJS/laxar/docs/manuals/concepts.md

 The LaxarJS UiKit ships with _Bootstrap_ to implement the grid layout in CSS.
 Like widgets, layouts are accompanied by CSS styles, for example to define a background color.

-You might think of layouts as the opposite of Activities: While Activities are just widgets without a user interface, layouts are similar to widgets without the logic part -- just HTML templates and CSS.
+You might think of layouts as the opposite of activities: While activities are just widgets without a user interface, layouts are similar to widgets without the logic part -- just HTML templates and CSS.

 ### The Flow